Duffew/rock-paper-scissors/README.md

 ### WAVE Testing

-+ The website returned the following results when when tested using the Web Accessibility Evalualtion Tool:
++ The website returned the following results when tested using the Web Accessibility Evaluation Tool:

 <img src="screenshots/WAVE.png" alt="WAVE test results">